BryanShubo/MongoDB_CheatingSheet/5_Application_Engineering.md

 #####5.
 Failover and Rollback
 * It may take 3s to elect a new primary.
 * If a node comes back as a secondary node, the entire dataset will be copied from the primary.
+* w=1, j=1 guarantee that an insert, update, or delete has been persisted to disk.